Connect with others who understand.

 6. Keep a Fatigue Diary

 Keeping a fatigue diary can help you identify what factors or situations may be contributing to your fatigue.
 In this journal, you can record the days and times when you’re fatigued and how long the fatigue lasts.
-Also record what you were doing at the time, how you slept, if you worked or exercised, what you ate and drank, and if your psoriasis was flaring up.
+Also, record what you were doing at the time, how you slept, if you worked or exercised, what you ate and drank, and if you had a psoriasis flare-up.

-These notes can help you and your doctor uncover patterns in your fatigue and identify how to help prevent it.
+These notes can help you and your doctor find patterns in your fatigue and figure out how to prevent it.

 The Bottom Line

-The good news is that there are many steps you can take to help manage and reduce fatigue related to psoriasis and PsA.
+The good news is that there are many steps you can take to help manage and reduce fatigue related to psoriasis and psoriatic arthritis.
 As always, check with your doctor before starting a new exercise program, making changes to your diet, or adding supplements.

 Find Your Team

 Have you experienced fatigue with psoriasis?
 How have you managed it?
-Share your experiences and tips in the comments below or by posting on MyPsoriasisTeam.
+Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 A MyPsoriasisTeam Member